 Signs and Symptoms

-Continued efforts are being made to consolidate elimination and arrive at the interruption of the disease where as since 1995, WHO provides free MDT for all patients in the world, initially through the drug fund provided by the Nippon Foundation and since 2000, through the MDT donation provided by Novartis and the Novartis Foundation for Sustainable Development.
+Continued efforts are being made to consolidate elimination and further reduce the burden of disease.
+WHO provides free MDT for all patients in the world, initially through the drug fund provided by the Nippon Foundation and since 2000, through the MDT donation provided by Novartis and the Novartis Foundation for Sustainable Development.

 Prevention and Control

-In 1991 WHO's governing body, the World Health Assembly (WHA) passed a resolution to eliminate leprosy by the year 2000.
-Elimination of leprosy is defined as a prevalence rate of less than 1 case per 10 000 persons.
-The target was achieved on time and the widespread use of MDT reduced the disease burden dramatically.
+In 1991 WHO's governing body, the World Health Assembly (WHA) passed a resolution to eliminate leprosy as a public health problem by the year 2000.
+Elimination of leprosy as a public health problem is defined as a prevalence rate of less than 1 case per 10 000 people.
+The target was achieved at the global level in the year 2000 time and the widespread use of MDT reduced the disease burden dramatically.
 Efforts currently focus on eliminating leprosy at a national level in the remaining endemic countries and at a sub-national level from the others.
-Over the past 20 years, more than 14 million leprosy patients have been cured, about 4 million since 2000.
+Over the past 20 years, more than 15 million persons were diagnosed and cured with MDT, with very few relapses reported.

-In order to reach all patients, leprosy treatment needs to be fully integrated into general health services.
+In order to reach all patients, leprosy treatment needs to be fully integrated into general health services at all levels.
 Moreover, political commitment needs to be sustained in countries where leprosy remains a public health problem.
 Partners in leprosy elimination also need to continue to ensure that human and financial resources are available.
 The age-old stigma associated with the disease remains an obstacle to self-reporting and early treatment.
 The image of leprosy has to be changed at the global, national and local levels.
 A new environment, in which patients will not hesitate to come forward for diagnosis and treatment at any health facility, must be created.